GeekKwame/Chef-Claude/SETUP.md

 ## Testing Without API Key

-The app has a fallback feature - if the API fails, it will generate a basic recipe using your ingredients.
-However, to get AI-powered personalized recipes, you need to configure the API key.
+The app has a fallback feature - if both APIs fail, it will generate a basic recipe using your ingredients.
+However, to get AI-powered personalized recipes, you need to configure at least one API key.

+**Recommended:** Use Hugging Face - it's completely free and works great for recipe generation!

 ## Need Help?